RedSpoonPotato/Phi_2_GraphMode_and_SNPE/README.md

   ops.cpp: standalone C++ file that can be compiled and run on its own to demonstrate the ability for the Decoder code to run (Does have bugs, see Decode.cpp for latest verison)

-  test.cpp: C++ file for using SNPE-api to launch entire, however it currently does segfault.
+  test.cpp: C++ file for using SNPE-api to launch entire model, however it currently does segfault.